Web privacy statement

 - To improve the transparency and integrity of the labour hire industry.

-All personal information collected by the Authority is handled in accordance with the Victorian Privacy and Data Protection Act 2014 (PDP Act), including the Information Privacy Principles and protective data security requirements.
+All personal information collected by the Authority is handled in accordance with the Victorian Privacy and Data Protection Act 2014 (PDP Act), including the Information Privacy Principles and protective data security requirements, together with the Privacy Act 1988 and other law as applicable.

 This website can link you to other websites to obtain information.
 The Authority is not responsible for the privacy practices or content of external websites.
 If you go to those websites you should also review their current privacy statements and notices.